snotskie/ttrpg/site/src/index.md

     - List three specific skills that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.
     - List three specific people or groups that your character regularly interacts with or have connections to, whether "good" or "bad" connections
     - Describe where your character could be found on an average Tuesday afternoon before the action of the story gets underway.
-    - If your game's setting has non-human characters and your character is one of them, also describe one or two simple actions, within reason, that characters of your non-human species can perform unaided that human characters can't.
+    - If your game's setting has non-human characters and your character is one of them, work with your DM to determine how your non-human background affects the scope of your Stats.

 !!! warning "Rules Note: When History Overlaps Other Stats"
     Yellow boxes like these provide important notes about the rules!